williamfiset/FastJavaIO/README.md

 ## InputReader methods

 **ALL methods in the InputReader class must be caught or thrown** because they throw an java.io.IOException when something bad happens such as trying to read a byte value from an empty stream.
+See [here](https://github.com/williamfiset/FastJavaIO#examples) for detailed examples of how to use the methods outlined below.

 ### .byteInt()
 Reads a signed 8 bit integer from the input stream.